appacademy/Module-2-Resources/week-5/w5-review-guide/w5-study-guide.md

     -   time O(n) - space O(1) or O(n) (depending on your accumulator)
     -   Time is 0(n) because it must iterate through the given array
     -   Space O(1) when the accumulator is an integer.
-    -   spasce O(n) when the accumulator is an array or pojo.
+    -   space O(n) when the accumulator is an array or pojo.

 -   **filter():**